ItamarLu/Hometown/README.md

 Hometown project

-Hometown project suggest by the HTML-CSS Scrimba course
+Hometown project suggested by the HTML-CSS Scrimba course